tpwres/teczki-polskiego-wrestlingu/content/w/zeritus.md

   - Zeritus {{ org_badge(orgs=['mzw']) }}
 * Trained by:
   - Next Step Wrestling School

 ## Professional wrestling career

 ### Maniac Zone Wrestling (2016-2023)

 #### Irregural apperances

-Zeritus made a few apperances in Maniac Zone Wrestling.
-Two of them took place in 2016 where he teamed up with [Hexia](@/w/hexia.md) as part of a monster-heel tag team at [Champions War II](@/e/mzw/2016-01-10-mzw-champions-war-2.md) and [Beatdown](@/e/mzw/2016-05-14-mzw-beatdown.md).
+Zeritus made a few appearances in Maniac Zone Wrestling.
+Two of them took place in 2016, when he teamed up with [Hexia](@/w/hexia.md) as part of a monster-heel tag team at [Champions War II](@/e/mzw/2016-01-10-mzw-champions-war-2.md) and [Beatdown](@/e/mzw/2016-05-14-mzw-beatdown.md).
 He then returned in 2019/2020, performing at three MZW shows: Projects [5](content/e/mzw/2019-06-01-mzw-project-5-hero.md), [6](@/e/mzw/2019-08-24-mzw-project-6-death-and-glory.md) and [7](@/e/mzw/2020-01-18-mzw-project-7-golden-road.md).
-After the COVID-19 pandemic he made yet another apperance at [MZW Game ON](@/e/mzw/2023-03-11-mzw-game-on.md).
+After the COVID-19 pandemic he made yet another appearance at [MZW Game ON](@/e/mzw/2023-03-11-mzw-game-on.md).

-Zeritus made his apperances for MZW mostly due to positive working relations between MZW and Dresden-based German federations such as Next Step Wrestling.
+Zeritus was able to perform for MZW mostly due to positive working relations between MZW and Dresden-based German federations such as Next Step Wrestling.
-Besides his ventures in Poland, Zeritus is mostly known for his apperances in German and other Central-European federations, such as wXw, TAW, Passion Pro and others.
+Besides his ventures in Poland, Zeritus is mostly known for his appearances in German and other Central-European federations, such as wXw, TAW, Passion Pro and others.

 ## In wrestling

 * Finishers:
   - Chokebomb (2016-2023)
 * Entrance music:
 - "Wenn ihr wollt, ist es kein Traum" by Max Kusari
  {{ org_badge(orgs=['mzw']) }} (2016-2023) <br>